SameekshaPayasi/ASK-NEST/README.md

-# Quora-Posts
+# ASK-NEST
-A page where you will post your thoughts.
+A page where you will post your thoughts and your questions.